& Staff Positions

 POSITIONS: The Athletic Department may need coaches or assistant coaches on a short-term or temporary basis during the 2015-2016 academic year in one or more of the following areas: Baseball, Equestrian, Football, Men’s Basketball, Men’s Golf, Women’s Basketball, Women’s Fastpitch Softball, Women’s Golf, Women’s Soccer, Women’s Tennis, and Women’s Volleyball.

 MINIMUM QUALIFICATIONS: A bachelor's degree and prior playing and/or coaching experience in the particular sport.
 Final job offer contingent upon complete background check and receipt of official transcripts.

-APPLICATION PROCESS: All applications must be submitted online.
-Visit https://employment.umn.edu for complete instructions on how to apply electronically using Athletics Requisition #183469.
+APPLICATION PROCESS: Applications must be submitted online.
+Visit https://www.myu.umn.edu/employment for complete instructions on how to apply electronically using Athletics Job ID #301760.
 In addition to submitting the requested information, if you have the ability to scan your college transcripts, please do so.